Overview

 How is cosmetic nose surgery (rhinoplasty) performed?

-If your nose’s septum is deviated, it can be straightened and the projections inside the nose reduced to improve breathing.
-Once the underlying structure of the nose is sculpted to the desired shape, nasal skin and tissue is redraped and incisions are closed.
-Additional incisions may be placed in the natural creases of the nostrils to alter their size.
+Once your nose’s underlying structure is sculpted to your desired shape, your surgeon reshapes the nasal skin and tissue and closes the incisions.
+They may place additional incisions in the natural creases of your nostrils to alter their size.

 What are the different types of cosmetic nose surgery (rhinoplasty)?

-The two primary types of rhinoplasty include "open" and "closed," though there are other types of cosmetic nose surgery:
+The two primary types of rhinoplasty surgery include “open” and “closed,” though there are other types of cosmetic nose surgery:

 Results